Anatomy

 Aspect ratios per layout

-For multi-image layouts, we do not use the image's real dimensions.
-Instead, getImageStyle assigns a fixed aspect ratio to each cell based on the layout.
+Multi-image layouts ignore the source image dimensions. getImageStyle assigns a fixed aspect ratio to each cell based on the layout.

 export const getImageStyle = (